Measuring gravitational lensing time delays with quantum information processing: Introduction

 Our photon-efficient method enables the estimation of microlensing time delays in the optical and infrared (IR) bands.
-The measurable delay range spans from $10^{-10}$ to $10^{-3}$ seconds depending on the capabilities of the frequency-resolving device.
+The measurable delay range spans from $10^{-10}\,\mathrm{s}$ to $10^{-3}\,\mathrm{s}$ depending on the capabilities of the frequency-resolving device.
 This, in principle, supports observation of many more sources than in radio/gamma wavelengths, and the photons can be lensed by the majority of interesting microlensing systems.
 However, optical/IR waves oscillate extremely fast, giving a rather stringent requirement on the variance of $\Delta t$ between different photons due to the finite-source effect.
 This means it is much more difficult to have ingredient (ii).
 Nevertheless, as part of our solution, we give a concrete use case of our measurement scheme in the optical/IR band that satisfies ingredient (ii), and present a comprehensive analysis of its scientific value and feasibility.
 Specifically, we consider \emph{flares} of \emph{M-class red dwarfs} (M dwarfs).
 M dwarfs are relatively tiny and cold stars, and a flare is an event in which a small region of the dwarf becomes almost as bright as the whole dwarf in certain passbands.
-Our analysis shows that, for a significant fraction of flares in M dwarfs, the size of the light-emitting area may be small enough such that the uncertainty in $\Delta t$, denoted by $\delta_{\Delta t}$, is less than one period of the carrier frequency $\sim 10^{-14}$s.
+Our analysis shows that, for a significant fraction of flares in M dwarfs, the size of the light-emitting area may be small enough such that the uncertainty in $\Delta t$, denoted by $\delta_{\Delta t}$, is less than one period of the carrier frequency $\sim 10^{-15}$s.
 Moreover, our scheme not only enables the study of the lensing object, but also yields constraints on the actual spatial size of the flares in M dwarfs, which is currently poorly understood.
+Indeed, directly resolving flare kernels on even nearby M dwarfs likely requires $\geq 10\,\mathrm{km}$ optical baselines, which may only be achievable with quantum-assisted optical interferometry \cite{Gottesman2021TelescopesRepeaters}.
 We also perform a comprehensive analysis of the number of photons we can receive in realistic settings to observe microlensed flares on M dwarfs, taking into account the duration, size, and temperature of the flare, as well as astronomical dust extinction and telescope collecting area.
 Our result shows that near-term ground-based optical telescopes can achieve sufficiently high signal-to-noise ratio in such observations.
 Moreover, we improve our algorithms such that photons from temporally and spatially separated flares can be analyzed collectively to infer the average lensing time delay, allowing for potential implementation using existing optical telescopes.

 To support the feasibility of our observation scheme, we also analyze the robustness of our approaches against several other potential issues.
 We prove that our algorithm still works when signal photons (with fixed time delay) are mixed with noise photons (without fixed time delay) in an indistinguishable manner, although more signal photons are needed than in the noiseless case.
 We also prove that, although the majority of photons may be lost during transmission due to the interstellar medium, we can guarantee with high probability that the superposition of two paths is preserved in the received signal photons provided the dust ``particle" size is much lower than the telescope size.